 How is this possible?
 Essentially, the CIE x and y chromaticity coordinates and the CCT can be matched by having a few narrow-band light sources that only need to cover the color space of the color.
 Unfortunately, this procedure is not sufficient when wanting to create an accurate continuous spectrum that most standard illuminants have.

-The FIT is calculated using the Root Mean Square (RMS) and is expressed as a percentage.
+The FIT is calculated, as seen in figure 4, using the Root Mean Square (RMS) and is expressed as a percentage.
 It compares the generated and the target spectrum for each measured wavelength thus taking into account the narrow-band light sources.
 Due to this specific characteristic, the FIT parameter is also adapted into our iQ-LED devices for the optimization of the generated spectra.
 Generating illuminants based on x and y chromaticity coordinates would lead to less deviation from these parameters but could sometimes cause higher variations of the spectrum.

 Before defining the parameters of your test requirements, we recommend checking which parameters actually matter and are reliable.
 Although the CCT and the x and y chromaticity coordinates are very appealing due to them being well established by scientists and engineers, it may be more beneficial to take the FIT into account when defining your parameters.